SalomonMetre/SUFeeds/README.md

 ## License
-This project is developed for educational purposes only to illustrate fundamental OOP principles, GUI basics, and JDBC.
+This project is developed for educational purposes only to illustrate fundamental OOP principles, GUI basics, and JDBC. <br>
 Salomon Kulondwa Metre, 2024

 ---